 Professor of Employment Relations

 Email: firstname.lastname@example.orgTelephone: +44 (0)20 7882 7472Room Number: Mile End, Bancroft Building, Room 4.25f

-Tessa is a Reader in Human Resource Management and a member of the Centre for Research in Equality and Diversity.
+Tessa is a Professor of Employment Relations and Co-director of the Centre for Research in Equality and Diversity.
 She began conducting research in the area of equality and discrimination at work for the labour movement, while working as a researcher and editor at the Labour Research Department for several years.

 She continued her research career at the Working Lives Research Institute, London Metropolitan University, working on several EU-funded and commissioned research projects.
 She then completed a PhD at Queen Mary (2011) before joining the staff of the School of Business and Management.
 Given this background, Tessa is keen to ensure that her research has an impact outside of academia too.